Vibecoding Apple apps

 Enough for the agent to default to the right tool without me re-hinting it on every prompt.

 Xcode 26.3+ also ships with a Claude Agent panel built into the IDE, using the same Agent SDK and roughly the same ~20 tools as xcrun mcpbridge.
-Settings → Intelligence, drop in an Anthropic API key, done.4
+Settings → Intelligence, drop in an Anthropic API key.2

 I do not use this.
 I live in the terminal, and Claude Code is where my prompts, my git worktree workflow, and my muscle memory live.
 Also I spent about 15 seconds looking for the agent panel and didn’t find it, so I left, bored.
-For somebody whose centre of gravity is Xcode itself, it is presumably a nicer experience than the dual-MCP setup.
+For somebody whose centre of gravity is Xcode itself, might be worthwhile?

 7 Loose ends